johanpiquet/jopi-loader/README.md

 ## How to use?

-The loader need to be loader before others modules, it's why you need to use a special functionality.
+The loader needs to be loader before other modules, it's why you need to use a special functionality.

-Exemple for node.js:
+Example for node.js:
 ```
 node --import jopi-loader ./myScript.js
 ```